 Stigma and treatment

 Men generally consume harmful substances at higher rates than women – this is true both within Australia and internationally.
-But while the research points to the prevalence of substance misuse disorders among women in Australia as being around half that of men, they are more likely to be socially criticised as a result of their use/misuse.
+But while the research points to the prevalence of substance use disorders among women in Australia as being around half that of men, they are more likely to be socially criticised as a result of their use.

 Why is it different for women?

 Women’s access of AOD treatment services is held back by a variety of factors and experiences that include:

 While stigma is a concern for anyone with a substance use disorder, the social and institutional stigmatisation of women with AOD issues is much more prevalent.

 This results from the commonly accepted views of women as society’s care-givers and upholders of our ‘moral and spiritual values’.2 With negative social stereotypes tending to be attached to any behaviours (e.g. promiscuity, criminal behaviour, etc.) that divert women from this ‘moral course’.1